Pustelto/personal_web/src/blog/optimizing-css-for-faster-page-loads/index.md

 To see how CSS affects the load time of a webpage we first have to know how the browser converts an HTML document into a functional webpage.

 First, it has to download an HTML document and parse it to create DOM (Document Object Model).
 Any time it encounters any external resource (CSS, JS, images, etc.) it will assign it a download priority and initiate its download.
-Priorities are important because some resources are critical to render a page (eg. main CSS and JS files) while others may be less important (like images or stylesheets for other media types).
+Priorities are important because some resources are critical to render a page (eg. main stylesheet and JS files) while others may be less important (like images or stylesheets for other media types).

 <aside>HTTP/1.1 has also a hard limit on the number of connections per one domain (the exact number depends on the browser, it's usually 6 these days).
 So if you want to download a large number of resources from one domain some of them have to wait in a queue until resources with higher priorities finish downloading.
 So keep the number of requests small when using HTTP/1.1.
 HTTP/2 doesn't have this limitation, but not all sites are using HTTP/2 so far.</aside>